izharus/hallowen_modpacks/README.md

   "forge_version": "1.18.2-40.2.9", // The Forge version.
   "minecraft_profile": "1.18.2-forge-40.2.9", // The name of the Minecraft profile.
   "minecraft_server_ip": "123.123.123.123", // The IP address of the Minecraft server.
-  "minecraft_server_port": "5610" //The port of the Minecraft server.
+  "minecraft_server_port": "5610", //The port of the Minecraft server.
-}
+  "description": "Server description", // A minecraft server description for launcher "server_icon": file_info, // A server icon for launcher }
 ```